 TM1 server is the process that manages all requests from all TM1 Clients.
 It loads the names of all available permanent objects (cubes, dimensions, and so on) into the machine’s memory and responds to client requests by performing calculations, consolidations, and updates as required.

 Multiple TM1 Servers can be viewed and accessed through a single TM1 Server Explorer (via TM1 Client, TM1 Perspectives, TM1 Architect, or TM1 Web) if it is configured properly.

 TM1 Web is commonly used to access TM1-enabled Excel worksheets and reports using a web browser.

-TM1 Top is a TM1 “utility” that enables you to dynamically monitor and manage threads (active user sessions) running in an instance of a Windows or UNIX TM1 Server.
+TM1 Top is a TM1 ‘utility’ that enables you to dynamically monitor and manage threads (active user sessions) running on an instance of a Windows or UNIX TM1 Server.
 When TM1 Top is installed, it sets up a Tm1Top.ini file that you can configure to point to the TM1 Server that you want to monitor.
 Using a text editor such as Microsoft’s notepad, you can edit the file and provide your server name and the machine (or admin host) that the server is running on.
-In addition, if you provide a log file name, TM1 will write a snapshot of its display to the file in regular intervals.
+Also, if you provide a log file name, TM1 will write a snapshot of its display to the file in regular intervals.